An Encounter with God

 When you make your first phone call, only the appointment with the pastor will be set.
 We do not set wedding dates or times until the first interview.
 Below you will find podcasts from our pastor.
 Please listen to them to become more familiar with the process.

 Basic Information (Start Here)

 This sacrament is also known as Sacrament of Penance and confession.
 Reconciliation is used to show the full grace of this sacrament to restore and make right our relationship with God.

-This sacrament is celebrated on Saturdays 3:30-4:30pm, with the Reconciliation Chapel in the main sanctuary located next to our baptismal font.
+This sacrament is celebrated regularly using the Reconciliation Chapel in the main sanctuary located next to our baptismal font (view the schedule on the footer of every page).
 During special seasons such as Advent and Lent we have Penance Services.

 We also encourage private appointments with our priests who are always open to celebrate this sacrament with you.
 God is merciful and kind and Catholics can celebrate that so well.

 Children in second grade and beyond can prepare for their first Reconciliation.
 Please see the schedule for class times.

 Jesus’ ministry to the sick was important to him.
 We find in the scriptures that many people brought the sick to Jesus because he showed that God cared for His people.
 In the time of Jesus, sickness would exclude the ill person from the life of the community.
 Jesus strongly opposed the practices of his time which set ill people apart from the life of the community in the belief that those who were ill had done something wrong in their life to warrant their illness and were, therefore, treated as less.
 Jesus would heal the ill person and fully restore them to the community, removing the barrier and loneliness that can come with illness.